 At least two people should carry the blower to the stand.
-Another person should fix the blower to the blower on the stand using 8 M6 screws (4 on each side).
+Another person should fix the blower to the stand using 8 M6 screws (4 on each side).
 Please position the mounting angles and the blower as shown on the figure below.